confluentinc/demo-scene/azure-sqldw-sink-connector/README.md

 This repository uses the datagen connector to mock clickstream data and sends it to Kafka.
 The Azure SQLDW Sink connector will consume the data and create a table in SQLDW.
 Instead of using the `mssql` command line tool to query from SQLDW, I will provide instructions select it from Azure.

 This demo requires the `az` command line tool.
-Please follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) too install.
+Please follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to install.

 ## Environment Vairables